isbg/isbg/README.md

  can find out more about Python at [www.python.org](http://www.python.org/)

 Simply invoke it by whatever name you called the file.

+## Install in Debian<a name="Install-in-Debian"></a>

+There is a package in mentor.debian.net pending approval from the community.
+There should thus be a packaged version soon.

 # Your first run<a name="Your-first-run"></a>